-- On a LANCOM WLAN controller you can enable certain Ethernet interfaces for the Public Spot.
+- 1 On a WLC you can enable certain Ethernet interfaces for the Public Spot.
 In this manner you can also set up selective restrictions for certain VLANs. - 4.
 Access to your device from the Public Spot network should be restricted to the authentication pages.
 If you do not restrict access, Public Spot users will be able to access the configuration interface of your device (WEBconfig).
-For security reasons you should not permit this. - LANconfig: Public Spot > Server > WEBconfig access by Public Spot interfaces limited to authentication pages
+For security reasons you should not permit this. - > LANconfig: Public Spot > Server > Operational settings > WEBconfig access by Public Spot interfaces limited to authentication pages

 5. Disconnect the interface which is to be used for Public Spot operations from the other network traffic.
-In order for end devices to be able to communicate with each other using different interfaces of a LANCOM (e.g., between LAN-1 and WLAN-1), these interfaces are logically connected to each other (bridged) within your device.
+In order for end devices to be able to communicate with one another via the different interfaces of a Public Spot device (e.g., between LAN-1 and WLAN-1), these interfaces are logically connected to one another (bridged) within your device.
 However, in a Public Spot scenario this type of bridging may not be desirable for security reasons.
 In order to disconnect the communication between an interface (e.g., WLAN-1) assigned to a Public Spot and the rest of the network, you have to remove bridging.
 In the Port table set the Bridge group for the respective interface to none.